moretrim/victoria2-troubleshooting/README.markdown

   * [DirectX End-User Runtime][directx-redist]
-  * [Visual C++ 2010 Redistributable Package (x86)][visual-redist] (make sure not to mistake this for the x64 redistributable as Victoria II is not a 64-bit game)
+  * [Visual C++ 2010 Redistributable Package (x86)][visual-redist] (make sure not to mistake this for the x64 redistributable as Victoria II is not a 64-bit game–the link points to the appropriate version)

 [directx-redist]: https://www.microsoft.com/en-US/download/details.aspx?id=35
 [visual-redist]:  https://www.microsoft.com/en-US/download/details.aspx?id=5555